5 June 2025

 Kwizinn, 311 Saint-Paul Street East

 A Caribbean escapade without the plane ticket?
 Kwizinn has you covered.
 This joy-and-sun-filled spot on Saint-Paul brings together wildly creative cocktails, delectable Caribbean fusion cuisine, and all-around good vibes for a terrasse experience that yields nothing but smiles.
-Live music Thursdays and Sundays!
+Live music Thursday, Friday and Saturday nights!

 Les Pyrénées, 320 Saint-Paul Street West